-One of the most popular posts on this blog is my protein pancakes using Kodiak Cakes pancake mix.
-Their protein mix (Powercakes) released in 2013, well before I created my recipe in 2015, but it was before I could find the mix anywhere near me.
-My recipe is one of the simplest recipes I have on this blog.
+Updated – One of the most popular posts on this blog is my recipe for protein pancakes using Kodiak Cakes pancake mix from a few years ago.
+Kodiak Cakes Powercakes protein pancake mix was released in 2013, well before I created my recipe in 2015, but had been tough to find locally.
+So that recipe utilized their standard mix as a base – it’s one of the simplest recipes I have on this blog.

-I knew I had a banana and that’s about all I knew.
-Here’s the recipe that inspired mine.
+I knew I had a banana on hand, but while I’ve tried those banana and egg pancakes, they’re not my thing.
+Here’s the recipe that inspired this batch of pancakes.

 What You’ll Need

-- a medium sized banana (mine weighed 126g)
+- a medium sized banana (mine weighed 126g, this is helpful because you may need more flour if it’s bigger)

 - 1 egg